jawahar165/Mail-automation/README.md

    - Reply `"Yes"` → System sends the response to the sender.
    - Reply `"No"` → Response is ignored.
 📂 **File Storage** — All generated responses and logs are saved locally.
+🧠 **smtplib connection** -- SMTP client session object that can be used to send mail to any internet machine with an SMTP or ESMTP listener daemon.

 ---